 Back pain and neck pain can have many causes.
-Learn some of the most common causes, their symptoms, and treatment available in Fort Wayne at Busch Chiropractic.
+Learn some of the most common causes, their symptoms, and treatments available in Fort Wayne at Busch Chiropractic.

 Degeneration of the disc over time produces low-grade inflammation and irritation and is a major cause of chronic low back pain.
 Because the discs in the spine do not have a dedicated blood supply, the discs must rely on a process called diffusion to receive their supply of water, nutrients, and oxygen.
 If the flow of these elements is disrupted, the vertebral discs can degenerate.
 This is a state of dehydration.
 Degenerative discs become more susceptible to injury from physical stress and day-to-day activities which can play a contributing role to serious conditions such as disc herniation, osteoarthritis, and spinal stenosis.